hakanonal/minibar/README.md

     - Seems that I am feeding the data wrong.
 Networks sees that every sample has only one object in them.
 So I continouslly confuse my network.
     - I need to undertand how the image generator works. so that I can summurize the data by different images.
     - [This](https://stackoverflow.com/questions/231767/what-does-the-yield-keyword-do) article helps me understand how generrators and yield keyword works.
-    - In [this](https://godatadriven.com/blog/keras-multi-label-classification-with-imagedatagenerator/) article it says that if a summarize the dataframe and set the labels as array, flow_from_dataframe will handle it autmaticlly for me.
+    - In [this](https://godatadriven.com/blog/keras-multi-label-classification-with-imagedatagenerator/) article it says that if I summarize the dataframe and set the labels as array, flow_from_dataframe will handle it autmaticlly for me.
 Let's see is it going to work?
         - First!
 I have creatded the aggragated dataframe and feed it in to image data generator.
 I get multiple 1s in the output.
     - I am going to refurbish the [simple_cnn_classification.py](simple_cnn_classification.py)
     - Well it is obviously corrected the issue In the first epoch I got 0.48 acuracy right away.
 So I am deploying it to my GPU and start a new sweep there.